 More Oaxaca Magic Mushrooms Regions

-While San Jose del Pacifico has been nicknamed “The Mushroom Capital of Oaxaca” this is not where the powerful female shaman, Maria Sabina, who is credited with re-introducing mushrooms to the modern world, is from.
-Maria Sabina hosted many healing ceremonies throughout the 1950’s and 60’s in her home in Huautla de Jiménez.
-This mountain village is found in the Cañada region of Oaxaca State.
+Maria Sabina hosted many healing ceremonies throughout the 1950s and 60’s in her home in Huautla de Jiménez.
+The mountain village of Huautla de Jimenez is recognized as one of six Oaxaca pueblos magicos and is found in the Cañada region of Oaxaca State.

 It is said that many celebrities came to participate in otherworldly ceremonies with her.
 Whispers of John Lennon, Bob Dylan, Aldous Huxley, and even Walt Disney were some of the famous names who were said to pass through the house of Maria Sabina.
-Thousands were said to take the pilgrimage to Oaxaca to sit with this incredible female shaman.
+Thousands were said to take the pilgrimage to Oaxaca and sit with this incredible female shaman.

 It was actually R. Gordon Wasson who published an article in Life magazine that made eyes turn to Mexico and the curative powers of mushrooms.
-This inspired Timothy Leary to take the journey to experience the healing powers of Oaxaca Magic Mushrooms.
-Of course, his controversial research with LSD at Harvard would be shut down rather quickly.

 However, today, many of the healing powers and theories of plants are being revisited.
 It is said psilocybin can help with severe depression, alcoholism, PSTD, and give people a new way to look at life, and most importantly offer a transcendent experience.
 This is just another reason why psychedelics are becoming increasingly popular with the population over the age of 60.